Radialization of satellite orbits in galaxy mergers: Results

-Figure~\ref{fig:torques}, top row, shows the time evolution of specific angular momentum $L$ (i.e., the distance between the galaxy centres times the relative tangential velocity), separating the contributions of the host and the satellite, for the case of a $\gamma=2$ host and initial circularity $\eta=0.3$ (same configuration as in Figure~\ref{fig:orbits_gamma2}).
+Figure~\ref{fig:torques}, top row, shows the time evolution of the specific angular momentum $L$ (i.e., the distance between the galaxy centres times the relative tangential velocity) for the case of a $\gamma=2$ host and initial circularity $\eta=0.3$ (same configuration as in Figure~\ref{fig:orbits_gamma2}).
 We compare four scenarios: \LH-\LS, \RH-\LS, \LH-2\LS, and \LH-\RS, examining the role of different physical ingredients.
-The apocentre radius of the orbit after two pericentre passages is similar between all four cases, but the angular momentum drops much faster in the first (physically realistic) case, i.e., the orbit radializes, unlike in the other setups.
+The apocentre radius of the orbit after two pericentre passages is similar among all four cases, but the angular momentum drops much faster in the first (physically realistic) case, i.e., the orbit radializes, unlike in the other setups.